April 08, 2026

 Riboflavin deficiency—called ariboflavinosis—can develop gradually, especially when dietary intake is marginal and pregnancy demands are high.
 Recognizing the early signs allows for timely intervention.

-⚠️ Warning Signs Common symptoms of B2 deficiency include cracks at the corners of the mouth (angular cheilitis), sore throat, swollen tongue, skin rashes, and unusual fatigue.
+WARNING SIGNS Common symptoms of B2 deficiency include cracks at the corners of the mouth (angular cheilitis), sore throat, swollen tongue, skin rashes, and unusual fatigue.
 If you experience these symptoms, consult your healthcare provider about your nutritional status.

 Your healthcare provider can assess riboflavin status through blood tests measuring erythrocyte glutathione reductase activity coefficient (EGRAC), though this isn't routinely performed unless deficiency is suspected.

-Choosing a Riboflavin Supplement During Pregnancy
+07 Choosing a Riboflavin Supplement During Pregnancy

 While food should be your primary source of riboflavin, supplementation can help ensure consistent intake—especially during first-trimester nausea when eating patterns may be disrupted.

-The Bottom Line
+08 The Bottom Line

-Riboflavin is an essential but often overlooked nutrient during pregnancy, with requirements increasing 25–30% to support fetal development and maternal health.
 Meeting the 1.4 mg daily recommendation through a combination of B2-rich foods and quality supplementation helps ensure both you and your baby have the energy metabolism support needed during these critical months.
 As always, consult your healthcare provider before starting any new supplement during pregnancy.

 Frequently Asked Questions